SummerSun/azure-docs-powershell-int/AzurePowerShell/AzureRM.Network/Add-AzureRmApplicationGatewayIPConfiguration.md

 The first command creates a virtual network.

-The fouth command adds the IP configuration to the application gateway stored in $AppGw.
+The fourth command adds the IP configuration to the application gateway stored in $AppGw.

 ## PARAMETERS